sbmlteam/sbmlteam.github.io/support-docs/how-tos/how-the-development-site-works.md

 Operating system basics
 -----------------------

 The server is a CentOS system running a Dell desktop computer located in Mike Hucka's office on the Caltech campus.
 The computer is set up as a fairly basic CentOS server, and runs only a couple of services.
 It allows ssh connections only from Caltech IP addresses.

-On our development server, we download and store copies of the Hugo software in `/usr/local/src/HOSTNAME/hugo` and the Hugo binary itself is `/usr/local/bin/hugo`.
+It runs `haproxy` as a front-end for web connections and to support SSL.

 Configuring the `hugo` executable
 ----------------------------------

+On our development server, we download and store copies of the Hugo software in `/usr/local/src/HOSTNAME/hugo` and the Hugo binary itself is `/usr/local/bin/hugo`.

 For security reasons, we do not run the Hugo server as root.
 There is a separate system account for running `hugo`.